oauthstuff/draft-oauth-rar/main.md

    * Added text on how authorization details are conveyed to RSs by JWTs or token endpoint response
    * Added description of relationship between `claims` and `authorization_details`
    * Added more example from different sectors
+   * Clarified string comparison to be byte-exact without collation

    -02